oranbramble/About-Me/README.md

 Current Projects:

 - **ROTA** 📆
-    - _An automatic rota-making application which aims to address the problme of small businesses manually creating rotas for workers every week or month_
+    - _An automatic rota-making application which aims to address the problem of small businesses manually creating rotas for workers every week or month_

 </br>